Meet John Doe: Plot

 A local newspaper, The Bulletin, is under new management and renamed The New Bulletin, with columnist Ann Mitchell being one of the staffers dismissed to "streamline" the paper, but not before being told to write one final column.
 Infuriated, Ann prints a letter from a fictional unemployed "John Doe" threatening suicide on Christmas Eve in protest of society's ills.
 When the letter causes a sensation among readers, and the paper's competition, The Chronicle, suspects a fraud and starts to investigate, editor Henry Connell is persuaded to rehire Ann, who schemes to boost the newspaper's sales by exploiting the fictional John Doe.

-From a number of derelicts who show up at the paper claiming to have written the original letter, Ann and Henry hire John Willoughby, a former baseball player and tramp in need of money to repair his injured arm, to play the role of John Doe.
-Ann starts to pen a series of articles in Doe's name, elaborating on the original letter's ideas of society's disregard for people in need.
+From a number of derelicts who show up at the paper claiming to have written the original letter, Ann and Henry hire Long John Willoughby, a former baseball player and tramp in need of money to repair his injured arm, to play the role of John Doe.
+Ann starts to pen a series of articles in John Doe's name, elaborating on the original letter's ideas of society's disregard for people in need.
+Willoughby receives $50, a new suit of clothes, and a lavish hotel suite with his tramp friend, the "Colonel", who launches into an extended diatribe against "heelots", people who are trying to sell things, burdening others with ownership, and tying them down with responsibilities that require money to pay for them, until they, too, become heelots.

-Willoughby gets $50, a new suit of clothes, and a plush hotel suite with his tramp friend "The Colonel", who launches into an extended diatribe against "helots", people who are trying to sell things, burdening others with ownership, tying them down with responsibilities that require money to pay for them, until they, too, become helots.
-Proposing to take Doe nationwide via the radio, Ann is given $100 a week by the Bulletin's publisher, D. B. Norton, to write radio speeches for Willoughby.
+Proposing to take John Doe nationwide via the radio, Ann is given $100 a week by the Bulletins publisher, D. B. Norton, to write radio speeches for Willoughby.
 Meanwhile, Willoughby is offered a $5,000 bribe from The Chronicle to admit the whole thing was a publicity stunt, but ultimately turns it down and delivers the speech Ann has written for him instead.
-Afterward, feeling conflicted, he runs away, riding the rails with the Colonel until they reach Millsville.
-"John Doe" is recognized at a diner and brought to City Hall, where he is met by Bert Hanson, who explains how he was inspired by Doe's words to start a "John Doe club" with his neighbors.
+Afterward, feeling conflicted, he runs away, riding the rails with the Colonel until they reach Millville.
+"John Doe" is recognized at a diner and brought to City Hall, where he is met by soda jerk Bert Hansen, who explains how he was inspired by Willoughby's words to start a "John Doe Club" with his neighbors.